CHIP-SPV/chipStar/README.md

 CHIP-SPV is a HIP implementation that abstracts HIP API, providing a set of base classes that can be derived from to implement an additional, SPIR-V capable backend on which to execute HIP calls.

-Currently CHIP-SPV OpenCL and Level Zero as backends.
-This project is a result of [HIPCL](https://github.com/cpc/hipcl) and [HIPLZ](https://github.com/jz10/anl-gt-gpu/) projects.
+Currently CHIP-SPV supports OpenCL and Level Zero as backend alternatives.

+This project is an integration of [HIPCL](https://github.com/cpc/hipcl) and [HIPLZ](https://github.com/jz10/anl-gt-gpu/) projects.

 ## Prerequisites